kangmartin/TV-Show-Index/README.md

 TV Shows Explorer is a Vue.js web application for browsing and viewing detailed information about various TV shows.
-This application using free TVmaze.com API for get all shows.
+This application using free TVmaze API for get all shows.

 ## Features